by Sarah Tierney

 There are a couple of critical prerequisites you'll want to consider before diving into text-dependent discussions:

 We’ve spent ten years learning from thousands of leaders and teachers across the country about the things that make a big difference for schools.
 Now, we want to give you the opportunity to do the same.
-We’ve organized these Lessons From the Field in a new section of our website by our main areas of focus—everything from harnessing the power of formative assessments to fostering a culture of adult learning.
+We’ve organized these Lessons From the Field in our Resouce Center—everything from harnessing the power of formative assessments to fostering a culture of adult learning.

 Sarah is a director of new partnerships and former coach at ANet.
 She’s leading the Lessons From the Field project.